Veksø Helmets: Design and construction

 Two helmets were found, almost identical in design - the primary material was a high tin bronze (16.8%) with small amounts of lead, arsenic, antimony, and nickel (all 0.1 to 1%) and traces of silver (~0.05%).
 Stylistically the hemispherical main part resembles the plain textile hats of the period as well as Urnfield metal helmets - the hemispheres were made from two hammered pieces joined with rivets in a seam running front to back across the top, with a heavy joining rim or crest across the top - either end of the crest ended in a downpointing 'hook' possibly intended to recall the beak of a raptor.
 Ornamentation included bosses across the surface of various sizes, including two larger 'eye' positioned bosses, together with eyebrows.
-A row of bosses along the lower rim each terminate in a 'S'-shaped (or Swan shaped) ornamentation - thus resembling double-sterned-ships.
+A row of bosses along the lower rim each terminate in an S-shaped (or Swan shaped) ornamentation - thus resembling double-sterned-ships.
 (Vogelsonnenbarken).
-The helmet's horns are also 'S'-shaped, with a twist recalling both a bull's horns and the twist in a pair of lurs.
+The helmet's horns are also S-shaped, with a twist recalling both a bull's horns and the twist in a pair of lurs.
 Fittings between horns and crest held bird's feathers, and it has been suggested that the crest was originally adorned with a hair.
 The helmet has a human appearance coupled with select zoomorphic elements.

 Overall the design takes cues from both Urnfield and Nordic culture, though some elements, such as bulls' horns are found elsewhere - such as Iberia, and Sardinia, and horned helms are also seen in contemporary descriptions of the Sea Peoples in the Mediterranean and near East.

 Vandkilde states the helmet is thought to have been made in Scandinavia, using European bronze working techniques, though others suggest the helmet was imported from Italy.
 The shape of the horns suggest the Italian long-horn cattle, a subtype of the species Bos primigenius (the aurochs).